Judy Warnick

 Judith May Warnick (née Knapp, born May 28, 1950) is an American politician who is a member of the Republican Party.
 She is a member of the Washington State Senate, representing the 13th Legislative District since 2015.
 She was a member of the Washington House of Representatives, from 2007-2015.

+Early life and career

+Warnick was raised on a dairy farm near Deer Park.
+After attending Fort Wright College, she started a business in Moses Lake.
+She became the first woman to serve as president of the Moses Lake Chamber of Commerce.